shawnr/practical-javascript-2-webapps/visual-feedback/project-visual-feedback-and-enhancement.md

 ## Working the Project

 ## Wrapping Up
-Now that we've completed the project, here are what each of our files look like in their entirety.
+Now that we've completed the project, here are what each of our changed files look like in their entirety.
 We can reference these examples to check our own work.